CS126SP20/Game-of-Life/DEVELOPMENT.md

 #### April 20, 2020
 * Added functionality to main app to serialize cell coordinates from json file
-  * Eventually will be able to read from a specific file depending on the user's choice of intial configuration of the cells
+  * Eventually will be able to read from a specific file depending on the user's choice of initial configuration of the cells
 * Created the grid class to handle the backend logic and movement of the cells

 #### April 21, 2020